Local Entropy Theory of a Random Dynamical System: A variational principle for local fiber topological pressure

 \end{thm}

-\begin{rem} This result may be viewed as a local version of \cite[Theorem 2.1]{LW} in the general case of a continuous bundle RDS.
-Moreover, $h_\mu^{(r)} (\mathbf{F})+ \mu (\mathbf{D})$ may be viewed as a general definition of measure-theoretic pressure in our setting.
-We should note that \cite{Z-DCDS} provides another possible direct but more complicated definition of measure-theoretic pressure in the setting of topological dynamical systems. \end{rem}
+In view of Theorem \ref{1007141414}, and in particular \eqref{1207281619}, $h_\mu^{(r)} (\mathbf{F})+ \mu (\mathbf{D})$ may be viewed as the general definition of measure-theoretic pressure in the setting of a continuous bundle RDS and a monotone sub-additive $G$-invariant family satisfying $(\spadesuit)$.
+Note that \cite{Z-DCDS} provides another way of defining measure-theoretic pressure in the setting of topological dynamical systems.